UBC-ART-and-Justice/digital-literacy/docs/src/index.md

     link="./tech-terror-experience"
     linkText="Go to section"
   >
-    This page contains one person's story and experience with encountering new technology after being in prison.
+    One person's journey to adjust to a technology-driven world after 20 years in prison.
   </VitepressCard>
   <VitepressCard
     mdiIcon="cellphone"
     iconColor="var(--vp-c-brand-2)"
-    title="Navigating Your Tablet"
+    title="Using a Tablet"
     link="./1-tablet-navigation/index"
     linkText="Go to section"
   >
-    This section covers the basics of using a tablet, including the keyboard, terminology, icons, and accessibility.
+    Learn the basics of using a tablet, from keyboard skills to icons and accessibility settings.
   </VitepressCard>
   <VitepressCard
     mdiIcon="apps"
     iconColor="var(--vp-c-brand-2)"
-    title="Apps and the Internet"
+    title="Internet and Apps"
     link="./2-apps-and-internet/index"
     linkText="Go to section"
   >
-    This section covers connecting to the internet, navigating websites, browsers and search engines, and apps.
+    Learn about connecting to the internet and using browsers, search engines, and apps.
   </VitepressCard>
   <VitepressCard
     mdiIcon="folder"